kimmymonassar/android-shell-cmd/README.md

 ### rclone
 `rclone ls remote:` - list files in root directory of remote drive called `remote`
+`rclone mount remote: /sdcard/rclone --daemon --allow-root --vfs-cache-mode writes` - mount remote: drive as a VFS, the second argument specifies the full path to an empty folder on the local filesystem that can be used as an entry point

 ## termux packages
 * tsu